perrutquist/FFmpegPipe.jl/README.md

 in particular `Plot` objects from [Plots.jl](https://github.com/JuliaPlots/Plots.jl) and `Array{T,2} where T<:Colorant` from [Images.jl](https://github.com/JuliaImages/Images.jl)
 have been tested to work.
 (Yes, it is unnecessary to compress/decompress a PNG image only to pass it form one process to another, but at least it is lossless.)

+This is just a simple wrapper.
+The author of this package is not affiliated with the authors of FFmpeg in any way.

 ## Examples